Salvadana/whata_ontology/xd_development/stories.md

 #### Description:

 After analyzing the Blaming situation, Bonny realizes that it serves as the key element enabling the blending of the two scenarios: his own and Billy's.
 Intrigued by this mechanism, Bonny seeks to comprehend how the blending process functions.
 He discovers that the Blamed eventuality is an instance of the Blame situation, thus satisfying the description of a blaming frame.
-Similarly, the co-Blamed eventuality is blended with the first one based on the fact that it also meets the criteria required by a blaming frame situation.
+Similarly, the co-Blamed eventuality is blended with the first one based on the fact that it also meets the criteria required by a blaming frame situation. vs
+In her latest project, Dr. Lee is examining as a case study Billy and Bonny' situation.
+Dr. Lee sets up an experiment and discussion session in her graduate seminar to explore the application of Conceptual Blending Theory to whataboutism.
+She tasks her students with identifying the elements involved in the whataboutist argument and understanding how these elements are blended to create a new meaning or argument.
+Dr. Lee’s goal is to identify whether whataboutism operates according to Conceptual Blending Theory, determine the types of elements that are blended, and understand the resulting blended element.
+This analysis will help her and her students gain a more comprehensive understanding of the cognitive processes underlying whataboutism.

 #### Priority: High

 #### Competency Questions (CQs):
-How does the blending mechanism work in the context of blaming situations?
+- How does the blending mechanism work in the context of blaming situations?
-What are the components and dynamics of the blending process in whataboutism? which description do the blended eventualities satisfy?
+- What are the components and dynamics of the blending process in whataboutism?
+- which description do the blended eventualities satisfy?

 ## Story 5
 ### Title : Tu quoque fallacy / Relevance fallacies